SeppNel/CemuShake/README.md

 # CemuShake
-Linux app to simulate a shake motion input with a standard controller using the cemuhook protocol.
+Linux and Windows app to simulate a shake motion input with a standard controller using the cemuhook protocol.

 Anything that uses the cemuhook (dsu) protocol should be compatible with this, if it lets you map a standard controller alongside this.